Turkish FM: Trump agreed to stop arming Kurdish militia

 "Our discomfort regarding the provision of weapons to the YPG was conveyed to Mr. Trump once again," Turkish Foreign Minister Mevlut Cavusoglu said at a news conference Friday.
 "Trump very clearly said he had given instructions to not provide weapons to the YPG."

+Pressed about the US's specific plans, National Security Council spokesman Michael Anton told CNN the US's supply of weapons to the YPG will be "winding down over time, as the physical caliphate is destroyed."

+It was not immediately clear whether Trump had overpromised in his conversation with Erdogan or if the Turkish foreign minister had oversold Trump's pledge to the US, but the lack of clarity could leave the YPG and other US-backed allies in Syria uncertain about the future of US involvement in the region.

-Cavusoglu added that Trump "repeated by the end of the conversation before they hung up that he ordered generals and national security adviser (Lt.
+But Cavusoglu was emphatic, saying Trump "repeated by the end of the conversation before they hung up that he ordered generals and National Security Adviser (Lt.
 Gen. H.R.)
 McMaster not to give arms."

-The White House did not immediately respond to requests for comment about the decision.

 Trump approved a plan to supply weapons to the YPG in May to help bolster the effort by US-backed forces to capture Raqqa, the self-declared capital of ISIS.
 The YPG is closely affiliated with the Kurdistan Workers' Party, the PKK, which has carried out terrorist attacks against Turkey, prompting concerns from the NATO ally that weapons supplied to the YPG could wind up in the hands of the PKK.